SwoonMe uses avatars and audio for its ‘less superficial’ dating app – TechCrunch

 Gupta also feels strongly that women, in particular, deserve a different way to meet people that’s not about their looks alone.

-“As a female, one of the main drivers behind founding company like SwoonMe, which is audio-first and not photos, is because I personally am tired, and have been tired, of being objectified by men…We’re living in 21st century and I am done with that.
+“As a female, one of the main drivers behind founding a company like SwoonMe, which is audio-first and not photos, is because I personally am tired, and have been tired, of being objectified by men…We’re living in the 21st century and I am done with that.
 I want someone to like me because of my personality, because of my voice, because of what I bring into a relationship,” she says.
 “Sure, physical attraction is important, but that is not the only thing,” Gupta adds.

 As it turns out, there’s demand for a less superficial dating app from men, too.
 In fact, SwoonMe currently has more male users than female at present.
-(The app, to be clear, is open to all gender identities and sexual orientations as the issues it aims to solve can impact everyone.
-It also offers an inclusive sign-up flow.)
+The app, to be clear, is open to all gender identities and sexual orientations as the issues it aims to solve can impact everyone.
+It also offers an inclusive sign-up flow.

 Though it’s too soon to report user numbers and growth, Gupta says the app has “a good number” of early testers and they’ve been able to get solid user feedback so far.